Meet the academic advisors who will help you succeed in your chosen academic program.

 We also include links to some helpful online advisement tools.

-Undergraduate students who have satisfied SEAS undergraduate admissions criteria but who have not yet been admitted to a CSE major should seek academic advisement pertaining to general university requirements from the SEAS Undergraduate Education Academic Advisement Office in 410 Bonner Hall.
+After you have satisfied your SEAS Undergraduate Admission for Current UB Students criteria—but who have not yet been admitted to a CSE major— you should seek academic advisement from the SEAS Office of Undergraduate Education—Academic Advisement in 410 Bonner Hall.

 These online tools can help you to plan out your courses at UB.
 Please note that these do not take the place of an advising appointment and do not guarantee completion of degree requirements.